ngonzalvez/bash-buildr/README.md

 - Select **(1) Compress JS**.
 - Enter the path to js files: `js/*.js`.
-- Enter the path to the directory where the compiled files will be `dest/js`.
+- Enter the path to the directory where the compiled files will be located: `dest/js`.
-- Enter the name of the compiled JS `app.js`.
+- Enter the name of the compiled JS: `app.js`.

 Now you'll see a message saying that your JS files were compressed.
 Same steps apply for CSS compression.